Overview

 Representative Experience

-• Served as bond counsel and special counsel to the New York Transportation Development Corporation in the P3 renovation and privatization of the 27 service areas on the New York State Thruway, a 570-mile tollway that is the fifth busiest in the nation.
+- Served as bond counsel and special counsel to the New York Transportation Development Corporation in the P3 renovation and privatization of the 27 service areas on the New York State Thruway—a 570-mile tollway and the fifth busiest in the nation.
 This transaction was named the Bond Buyer 2021 Public-Private Partnership (P3) Financing Deal of the Year.

-• Served as co-bond counsel to the Philadelphia Energy Authority in connection with the issuance of $72 million of City Service Agreement Revenue Bonds (Philadelphia Street Lighting Project) Series A of 2023 (Tax-Exempt) (Sustainability Bonds) and $10 million of City Service Agreement Revenue Bonds (Philadelphia Street Lighting Project) Series B of 2023 (Federally Taxable) (Sustainability Bonds).
+- Served as co-bond counsel to the Philadelphia Energy Authority for the issuance of $72 million in City Service Agreement Revenue Bonds (Philadelphia Street Lighting Project) Series A of 2023 (Tax-Exempt) (Sustainability Bonds) and $10 million Series B of 2023 (Federally Taxable) (Sustainability Bonds).

 Professional & Community Activities